What to eat for healthy hair

 Iron

-Iron is an especially important mineral for hair and too little iron is a major cause of hair loss.
-The hair follicle and root are fed by a nutrient rich blood supply.
-When iron levels (serum ferritin) fall below a certain point, you may experience anaemia.
-This disrupts the nutrient supply to the follicle, affecting the hair growth cycle and may result in shedding.
-Animal products such as red meat, chicken and fish provide iron with a high bioavailability, meaning the iron is readily available to the body.
-Vegetarians can raise their iron stores by including lentils, spinach and other leafy green vegetables such as broccoli, kale and salad greens.
+Iron is an especially important mineral for hair and too little is a major cause of hair loss.
+The hair follicle and root are fed by a nutrient-rich blood supply.
+When iron stores (serum ferritin) fall below a certain point, you may experience anaemia.
+This disrupts the nutrient supply to the follicle, affecting the hair growth cycle and results in shedding.

 Iron-rich vegetarian recipes